persona0220/quartz/content/Confidential Computing/Readiness of disaggregated CC.md

 ---
+title: Readiness of disaggregated CC
 date: 2024-02-14T18:08
-lastmod: 2024-03-12T17:33
+lastmod: 2024-03-13T06:13
 cssclasses: []
 ---
 # Resource disaggregation
 - Co-locate same components such as CPUs, DRAMs as a group and interconnect them over high-speed network fabric.

-- Resource disaggregation first started with the computing units such as CPU, DPU, and FPGA.
+- Resource disaggregation first started with the *computing* units such as CPU, GPU, and FPGA.
-	- allows flexible and efficient resource allocation for computing workloads that change its demand over time.
+	- It allows flexible and efficient resource allocation for computing workloads that change its demand over time.
+	- e.g., CPU, GPU, AI processor, SmartNIC, IPU
 - More recently, the idea has expanded to memory components such as SSD, DRAM and PRAM.
 	- allows an efficient sharing of persistent data among the tenants as well as across VM migration.